edelstone/actionverb.com/now-hiring.md

 However, we still make hiring decisions and conduct interviews based on your initial role.

-We have three roles that are currently accepting applications for new team members:
+We have two roles that are currently accepting applications for new team members:

- * <a
- href="http://actionverb.applytojob.com/apply/S0OYVR/" target="_blank">Designer</a> &ndash; Accountable for the User Experience for our Web Applications (React.js), Marketing Websites, and Company Identity
  * <a href="http://actionverb.applytojob.com/apply/XewrZe/" target="_blank">Systems Engineer</a> &ndash; Accountable for our Backend Systems, including APIs, Daemons, data pipelines, and desktop applications
  * <a href="http://actionverb.applytojob.com/apply/b9YTLViLIw/" target="_blank">Support/Sales Engineer</a> &ndash; Accountable for interacting directly with customers, and performing sales and support duties
+ * Infrastructure/Devops Engineer &ndash; Coming Soon

 Click each opening to be taken to our resume submission portal.